EduardoEurico/EduardoEurico/README.md

 - 👋 Hi, I’m @EduardoEurico
 - 👀 I’m interested in study to be a back-end developer.
-- 🌱 I’m currently learning python, JS, HTML.
+- 🌱 I’m currently learning Python, Go, Java.

 - 📫 How to reach me eduardoeurico11@gmail.com